 A Soccer team may travel out of state to compete in contests, scrimmages, previews and games in states OR provinces in Canada that are contiguous to Ohio regardless of distance.
 This would include the states of Indiana, Kentucky, Michigan, Pennsylvania and West Virginia and the province of Ontario in Canada.
-A team may travel out of state one time to a state or province NOT contiguous to Ohio, but only if there is no loss of school time.
+A team may travel out of state one time to a state or province NOT contiguous to Ohio.
 Teams may not travel out of state only to practice.